x94fujo6rpg/batchtools/readme.md

 * wait
 * gif will save to same path as webm

+gif, log, pnglib(if not set) will at same path as webm
+can be execute wherever this batch at

 ### notice
 if you interrupted this batch
-you need to delete the lastest folder it created
+you need to delete the lastest folder/file it created
-recommend interrupt when it generating gif

 you may want clean pnglib folder regularly
 it can take massive disk space if you convert frequently

 ### update
+2020/06/02 rewritten
+now it can execute anywhere, just drag file into it

-In theory, this batch can handle all the video formats supported by ffmpeg
+in theory, this batch can handle all the video formats supported by ffmpeg

-Maybe I will update when I have time
+still need to rewritten format check

 ## rotategif